ezsystems/ezpublish-kernel/README.md

 * pear: PHPUnit
 * pear: eZ Components
 * PHP 5 Module: php5_sqlit
-* Database: And sqlite3 if not installed by above stage
+* Database: sqlite3 if not installed by above stage

 #How to get started